udexon/Metashellet/Beyond_Rosetta.md

 We estimate Project E requires 12 man months to complete.
 If we can find 60 programmers who can contribute 8 hours a week (5 times less than 40 hours a week), we may complete it in 1 month.

-Suppose we get 100 people to transfer USD10 per month during the first month, and doubling the users every month, we would have the following revenues:
+Suppose we get 100 users to transfer USD10 per month during the first month, and doubling the users every month, we would have the following revenues:
 - Month 1: USD 1k
 - Month 2: USD 2k
 - Month 3: USD 8k